• Skip to primary navigation

 Home > Blog > Protein Bread Recipes

-For this high protein banana bread recipe, I started with a traditional recipe and made some healthier swaps.
-The result is a delicious gluten free banana bread that you won't believe is healthy.
+For this high protein banana bread recipe, I started with a regular banana bread recipe and made some healthier swaps.
+The result is a moist, delicious protein banana nut bread that you won't believe is healthy.
 Seriously.
 It's that good!

 a sunlit bitten piece of protein banana bread being pulled off a stack, with a banana in the background.